reluviari/task-manager-react-api-rails/README.md

+# API RAILS 5 - Integrating RAILS API with REACT CLIENT

 ## Link to App

 You can visit the app by clicking this link: [Access App](https://reluviaris-task-manager-api.herokuapp.com/tasks.json).

-# API RAILS TASKS TO CLIENT REACT

-Integrating API RAILS with REACT

 ## Ruby version: